Time Bank Zimbabwe: Overview

 Time Bank is a small financial services provider in Zimbabwe.
 As of February 2011, the bank's total asset valuation is not publicly known.
-The shareholder's equity in the bank is estimated at about US$12.5 million, the minimum capital requirement for a commercial bank in Zimbabwe, effective December 2010.
+The shareholder's equity in the bank is estimated at US$12.5 million, the minimum capital requirement for a commercial bank in Zimbabwe, effective December 2010.
 Prior to 2004, the bank was primarily a retail bank.
 Following its re-opening in 2011, Time Bank will focus on investment banking.

 History

 The bank was founded prior to 2004.
 That year, it was closed down by the Reserve Bank of Zimbabwe (RBZ), the national banking regulator.
 The shareholders and management of the bank appealed that decision and the courts reversed it in 2009.
 The bank then successfully applied for reinstatement of its banking license.
 Time bank is scheduled to resume full banking activities in March 2011, with two retail branches in Harare, the capital of Zimbabwe and the country's largest city.